allianceauth/allianceauth/docs/installation/auth/nginx.md

 }
 ```

+Restart Nginx after making changes to the config files.
+On Ubuntu `service nginx restart` and on CentOS `systemctl restart nginx.service`.

 #### Adding TLS/SSL

 With [Let's Encrypt](https://letsencrypt.org/) offering free SSL certificates, there's no good reason to not run HTTPS anymore.
+The bot can automatically configure Nginx on some operating systems.
+If not proceed with the manual steps below.

 Your config will need a few additions once you've got your certificate.